aws-neuron/aws-neuron-sdk/neuron-guide/neuron-frameworks/pytorch-neuron/api-compilation-python-api.rst

        Note that in ``torch<1.8`` This would return a :class:`~torch.jit.ScriptFunction` if the input was function type.
     :rtype: ~torch.jit.ScriptModule, ~torch.jit.ScriptFunction

+.. py:class:: torch_neuron.Optimization

+    A set of optimization passes that can be applied to the model.

+    .. py:attribute:: FLOAT32_TO_FLOAT16

+        A post-processing pass that converts all :attr:`torch.float32` tensors to :attr:`torch.float16` tensors.
+The advantage to this optimization pass is that input/output tensors will be type cast.
+        This reduces the amount of data that will be copied to and from Inferentia hardware.
+The resulting traced model will accept both :attr:`torch.float32` and :attr:`torch.float16` inputs where the
+        model used :attr:`torch.float32` inputs during tracing.
+It is only beneficial to enable this optimization if the throughput of a model is highly dependent upon data transfer speed.
+This optimization is not recommended if the final application will use :attr:`torch.float32` inputs since the :attr:`torch.float16` type cast will occur on CPU during inference.

 Example Usage